digital-asset/docs.daml.com/docs/2.7.4/docs/app-dev/bindings-java/quickstart.rst

 #.
 To compile the Daml model, run ``daml build``

-   This creates a :ref:`DAR file <dar-file-dalf-file>` (DAR is just the format that Daml compiles to) called ``.daml/dist/quickstart-0.0.1.dar``.
+   This creates a DAR file (DAR is the format that Daml compiles to) called ``.daml/dist/quickstart-0.0.1.dar``.
 The output should look like this:

    .. code-block:: none